• Skip to primary navigation

 Gluten free blackberry blondies here at Maison Cupcake Mini blackberry meringues by Botanical Kitchen Blackberry and apple sorbet with thyme by Fuss Free Flavours Blackberry and prosciutto salad by Cook Sister Blackberry tarts with almond crust also at Maison Cupcake

-Lastly if you’re looking for an easy impressive dessert, try these dulce de leche brownies.
+Lastly if you’re looking for an easy impressive dessert, try my dulce de leche brownies.

 *Affiliate links used.
 This post was sponsored by Bonne Maman but the chocolate blackberry charlotte cake recipe and all words are my own.

-Filed Under: Baking and Desserts, Branded Content Tagged With: blackberry, chocolate, desserts, quark
+Filed Under: Branded Content, French-Inspired Recipes, Sweet Baking & Desserts Tagged With: blackberry, chocolate, dark chocolate, desserts, editorial picks, quark

 About Sarah Trivuncic